KittyGiraudel/site/_posts/2015-02-23-what-i-learnt-from-writing-a-book.md

 ---
-title: "What I learnt from writing a book"
+title: What I learnt from writing a book
 tags:
   - writing
   - book